Utendi wa Tambuka: Content

 The plot depicts a religious war between the Byzantines and the Muslims.
-The Prophet sends a letter to East Roman/Byzantine Emperor Heraclius, in which he tells him that the Byzantine belief that Jesus is the son of God is incorrect.
+Muhammad sends a letter to East Roman/Byzantine Heraclius, in which he tells him that the Byzantine belief that Jesus is the son of God is incorrect.
 Heraclius declares his intent to persevere in his adherence to Christianity on the grounds that the Byzantines have inherited their belief from their ancestors.
 The Muslims attack and, after epic struggles, eventually defeat the Byzantines.
 Heraclius' minister and his associates are captured and once again given the choice to accept Islam or die; they refuse to be converted and are executed.

-The central figure of the poem, and the most heroic one, is Ali ibn Abi Talib, a full nephew on the father's side of the Prophet.
-He is nicknamed Haidar, the lion, and in the course of the poem many other praise names are applied to him.
-Ali was married to the noble daughter of the prophet Muhammad, Fatimah.
+The central figure of the poem, and the most heroic one, is Ali, a full nephew on the father's side of Muhammad.
+He is nicknamed Haydar, the lion, and in the course of the poem many other praise names are applied to him.
+Ali was married to the noble daughter of Muhammad, Fatimah.

-The second hero in order of magnitude is Umar ibn al-Khattab.
+The second hero in order of magnitude is Umar.